 - To view the other waterfalls, continue southeast on Molalla Forest Road approximately 5.67 miles to the junction with Horse Creek Road and Upper Molalla Road.

 - Turn right onto Horse Creek Road and cross the river.
-The waterfall should be on your right, approximately .3 mile from the road junction.
+Park immediately after the bridge.
+The waterfall is downstream from the bridge.

 - Go back to the junction and take Upper Molalla Road approximately 1.5 miles to the junction with Rooster Rock Road.